-New models of SBAS CCA functional sensors identified and manufactured on or after the effective date of this CTSO must meet the MPS qualification and documentation requirements in RTCA, Inc. Document No. RTCA/DO-229E, "Minimum Operational Performance Standards for Global Positioning System/Satellite-Based Augmentation System Airborne Equipment," dated December 15, 2016, Section 2.1.
-Functional class Beta and the operational classes are defined in RTCA/DO-229E, section 1.4 and Appendix 1 adds a new section 1.8.3.
+New models of Delta CCA functional sensors identified and manufactured on or after the effective date of this CTSO must meet the MPS qualification and documentation requirements in RTCA, Inc. Document No. RTCA/DO-229E, "Minimum Operational Performance Standards for Global Positioning System/Satellite-Based Augmentation System Airborne Equipment," dated December 15, 2016, Sections 2.1.1, 2.1.5, and 2.3.
+Functional class Delta is defined in RTCA/DO-229E, Section 1.4 and Appendix 1 adds a new section 1.8.3.